-Holi is known to be the festival of colors, joy, and happiness.
+Holi is known to be the festival of colours, joy, and happiness.
+This year, Holi will be celebrated on march 8.
 No matter your age or religion, this festival embraces and accepts you.
 Holi is celebrated by people of all ages, communities, gender, race, etc. Hence, it is rightly said a festival that has the ultimate power to bring even enemies closer.
-Everything looks so bright and colorful after the dull winters are gone.
+Everything looks so bright and colourful after the dull winters are gone.
 Nature starts to revive; the spring season commences in the northern parts of India.
-The flora and fauna blossoms all around us, as if nature is also playing the festival of Holi along with humanity.
+The flora and fauna blossom all around us as if nature is also playing the festival of Holi along with humanity.
 Also, students in schools are always asked to write a Holi essay whenever it is around the corner.
 So here we are, with an awesome and fun Holi essay in English to help you out with that little Holi essay assignment of yours.

 This Blog Includes: